In-Depth Analysis Reviewby Martin Izsak |

 / Dr. Reinhardt, who is gradually revealed to have mad delusions of

-Godhood, the means of oppressing those around him, and schemes of
+Godhood, the means of oppressing those around him, and schemes involving

 grand misguided scientific experiments.
 During the middle of the story,